Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Also looked into making the cross-over.
 I (or someone else from the team) should probably continue the python implementation, as python has many more tools for these tasks.
 It's just nice that p5.js can be run on the browser.

 #### Juliette:
+- Database creation using sqlite.
+Used commands in shell to create a table, insert data, and retrieve the table to ensure proper functioning of code.
+- Learn to structure python scripts for database creation as well so commands don't need to be manually entered every time but instead it is better to just call in the python file with the commands included in it.

 #### Marco:
 - completed the design for the uper part sensor mast where optical sensors are located. now only need to design a secure method to fix bottom end of pvc pipe to rover body and sensor assembly will be complete. **visible in my branch if yous are curious**